Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 Other positive results were obtained for the electron model in the `cold electron' case where the velocity distribution is a Dirac mass (a kind of `extreme single bump') by Brenier \cite{Brenier2000} and Masmoudi \cite{Masmoudi2001}.
 Han-Kwan \cite{Han-Kwan2011} obtained the limit for VPME \eqref{eq:vpme} in the corresponding `cold ions' setting.
 For general data without structural conditions, a significant result was obtained by Grenier \cite{Grenier96}, showing that the quasineutral limit holds for initial data with uniformly analytic spatial regularity.
-In a later breakthrough, Han-Kwan and Rousset \cite{HKR} proved the quasineutral limit from the linearized VPME system to Vlasov-Dirac-Benney in Sobolev regularity, under a Penrose-type structural condition.
+In a later breakthrough, Han-Kwan and Rousset \cite{HKR} proved the quasineutral limit from the linearized VPME system to Vlasov--Dirac--Benney in Sobolev regularity, under a Penrose-type structural condition.
 The quasineutral limit has also been studied in the context of magnetised plasmas \cite{Golse-SR2003, PuelSR}.

-More recently, a new line of research was begun looking at the stability of the existing results on the quasineutral limit ,when the initial data are perturbed with possibly rough perturbations, vanishing in the limit as $\e$ tends to zero.
+More recently, a new line of research has investigated the stability of the existing results on the quasineutral limit, when the initial data are perturbed with possibly rough perturbations, vanishing in the limit as $\e$ tends to zero.

 \end{paragraph}